Consultancy, UK and Europe

 Although I had secured a place in the RAF, I applied for three jobs.
 I was offered them all but my mind was already made up: during the interview process, I met one of the founding directors of Mace and I knew that this was a company I wanted to be a part of.
 Nearly two decades later, I've had an amazing career and the reasons I joined Mace still hold true today.

 - I chose to study civil engineering because it aligned with some of my academic strengths and because of my fascination about the world around me.
 Every minute of every day, people come into contact with the amazing work an engineer does.
 From turning on the tap in the morning, to commuting to work and spending time at home, engineering is all around us and makes a huge difference to everyone’s lives.
 That's why I chose construction.

-- What do you enjoy most about your current role at Mace?
+- What do you enjoy most about leading teams at Mace?

 - My role draws on my strengths and experiences from working across a variety of sectors, service offers and geographies.
-I'm able to use these skills to support talented teams in providing excellent service to our clients.
-I really enjoy helping talented people to thrive, work hard together and achieve their own goals and aspirations.
+I'm able to use these skills to support talented teams in providing an excellent service to our clients.
+I really enjoy creating an environment where teams thrive and work hard to achieve both their own aspirations and team goals.
 We come to work as individuals; but together we are a lot more than the sum of our parts.
-It's great to be part of a high performing team.
+It's hugely rewarding to be part of a high performing team.

 - What have been your proudest achievement at Mace?

 - I really enjoyed my time on The Venetian in Macau as it harnessed all the skills I had developed across project and programme management, and construction of a mega project.
 It was also my first overseas project.
 Having lived as an expat as a child, I really enjoyed moving overseas again and embracing the challenge.